-Identification Outdoor Habitat Indoor Habitat Possible Allergic Potential Not an opinion or interpretation Comments Bipolaris/Drechslera Common everywhere.
-Frequently associated with grasses, but also found on plant material, decaying food, and soil.
-Common Type I (hay fever and asthma), fungal sinusitis.
-This is a group of like-looking spores that include Bipolaris, Drechslera, Exserohilum, and sometimes Helminosporium.
-They cannot be consistently separated by spore morphology and are thus grouped together.
-Must be cultured to consistly separate the genera.
+Identification Outdoor Habitat Indoor Habitat Possible Allergic Potential Not an opinion or interpretation Comments Chaetomium Growing on dung, dead leaves, wood.
+Cellulose substrates, especially wallboard, cardboard and wood.
+Not normally seen growing indoors unless the building material has been wetted.
+Unusual / Not Normal to be growing indoors.
+Type I (hay fever and asthma) allergies.
+Chaetomium is a water-indicating mold.
+Spores of this type of mold should not be observed in significantly higher numbers in the air above background/control.
+If growth and/or significantly higher than backgroud/control spore numbers are reported, corrective action should be considered to reduce the source of water, moisture levels and/or spore numbers in the living space.
 Cladosporium The most common spore type reported in the air worldwide.
 Found on dead and dying plant litter, and soil.
 Commonly found on wood and wallboard.
 Commonly grows on window sills, textiles and foods.
 Type I (hay fever and asthma), Type III (hypersensitivity pneumonitis) allergies.
 A very common and important allergen source both outdoors and indoors.
-Ganoderma Common everywhere growing on hardwood trees.
-None known.
-None known.
 Basidiospores Commonly found everywhere, especially in the late summer and fall.
 These spores are from Mushrooms.
 Mushrooms are not normally found growing indoors, but can grow on wet lumber, especially in crawlspaces.
 Sometimes mushrooms can be seen growing in flower pots indoors.
 Some allergenicity reported.
 Type I (hay fever, asthma) and Type III (hypersensitivity pneumonitis).
 Among the group of Mushrooms (Basidiomycetes) are dry rot fungi Serpula and Poria that are particularly destructive to buildings.
 Penicillium/Aspergillus Common everywhere.
 Normally found in the air in small amounts in outdoor air.
 Grows on nearly everything.
 Wetted wallboard, wood, food, leather, etc. Able to grow on many substrates indoors.
 Type I (hay fever and asthma) allergies and Type III (hypersensitivity pneumonitis) allergies.
 This is a combination group of Penicillium and Aspergillus and is used when only the spores are seen.
 The spores are so similar that they cannot be reliably separated into their respective genera.
-Pithomyces Commonly seen everywhere growing dead leaves, soil and grasses.
-Not normally found growing indoors, sometimes on wallboard.
-None known.
+Scopulariopsis Common everywhere.
+Mostly reported from soil, dung, and fingernails.
+Wetted wallboard, wood, and paper products.
+Very little is known regarding allergic potential, but should be considered similar to Penicillium and Aspergillus because it has a similar sized spore.